 Trim the tops of the completely cooled cakes so they are level, then frost with chocolate buttercream and decorate with sprinkles.

 In a large bowl, beat the butter and cocoa powder together until creamy and smooth.

-Gradually add the powdered sugar 1 cup at a time, with 1 tablespoon of cream at a time, mixing between each addition and scraping down the sides of the bowl as needed.
+Gradually add the powdered sugar 1 cup at a time, with 1 tablespoon of the milk or cream at a time, mixing between each addition and scraping down the sides of the bowl as needed.

-Add the vanilla and salt and mix well, adjusting the consistency by adding powdered sugar or cream as needed.
+Add the vanilla and salt and mix well, adjusting the consistency by adding powdered sugar or milk as needed.
 Use to frost a 2-layer cake.